CUCentralAdvancement/link-shortener/README.md

 # The .env file is a standard matching names to Heorku config vars.
 cp .env.example .env

-# Change language dependencies based on .tool-versions.
-asdf shell node 14.16.0
-asdf shell yarn 1.22.0
+# Add Go to asdf if not installed already.
+asdf plugin add go

 # Since node is involved in most projects, use yarn to standardize
 # running commands.